Skip to main content

 Inset spacing refers to paddings and margins that you apply to your elements.

-- Inset spacings for containers are 16px.
+• Inset spacing for containers is 16px.